 You want to know if Dexaprine is a keeper, right?
 Well, we like that it’s inexpensive and that we found some positive customer comments, but we’re concerned about no connection between the formula and weight-loss.
 Also, when customers complain about harmful side effects and not seeing results; we can’t give it the green light.

 Dieters deserve a supplement that promotes weight-loss.
 We suggest going with a product contains ingredients that work, not connected to harmful side effects and backed by positive customer comments.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 The supplement promotes weight-loss by featuring four clinically-tested ingredients which have been shown to help accelerate metabolism and ignite fat loss.
 While there’s no chatter of harmful side effects, people are talking about seeing excellent results.

 Also, the makers of Leptigen are so confident in their product, they’re offering a Special Trial Offer, which is a good sign.